 After careful thought and research, you have made the potentially life-changing decision to have a plastic surgery procedure that will transform your appearance and boost your self-esteem.
-Now that you are armed with knowledge about the procedure itself, your next step is to learn what you can do to prepare for the big day.
+Now that you are armed with knowledge, your next step is to learn what you can do to prepare for your plastic surgery procedure.
 Taking some simple steps can actually speed your healing and recovery.

 Your body is an amazing network of systems that, when given proper nutrition and exercise and enough sleep, can have amazing powers of regeneration.
 Be sure to ask your facelift surgeon what vitamins and supplements you should take leading up to your surgery as well as those that should be deleted from your diet.
 In general, it’s a good idea to supplement your diet both before and after the surgery with high levels of vitamin A, vitamin C, zinc, copper and selenium.
 These vitamins and minerals will bolster your immune system and reduce the chance of infection.